skovakina/jingle-bells-jam/README.md

 #### Random Model

-First, a random model was fit as a baseline distance and time it would take Santa without data support:
+First, a random model was fit as a baseline to find distance and time it would take Santa without data:

 ![Alt text](<Screenshot 2023-12-14 at 3.12.00 PM.png>)